Introduction¶

 Installing the BROOD Database¶

 Included in the BROOD product is a large database of fragments generated by fragmenting the ChEMBL molecular database [Bento-2014].
 This database is available for download from db-downloads in a platform-independent format.
-For user convenience, the database is available in either ZIP or TAR.GZ format, though either file can be used on any platform.
+For user convenience, the database is available in either ZIP or tar.gz format, though either file can be used on any platform.

-After unpacking the default database, set it as the default database:
+After unpacking the default database, set it as the default database.

-Launch vBROOD either by double-clicking the icon or by using the command-line interface, depending on your platform.
+Launch vBROOD either by double-clicking the icon or by using the command line interface, depending on your platform.

-To specify a database: under the Edit menu, select
+To specify a database, select

 ->Edit Preferences....